-Trump considers how to keep up fight, find a graceful exit
+Trump, who never admits defeat, mulls how to keep up fight

 “He intends to fight,” Trump economic adviser Larry Kudlow said as it was becoming clear that the president was headed for defeat.

 Would Trump ever concede?
-“I doubt it,” said Trump’s longtime friend and adviser Roger Stone, whom the president recently pardoned.
-As a result, Stone said, Biden will have “a cloud over his presidency with half the people in the country believing that he was illegitimately elected.”
+“I doubt it,” said Trump’s longtime friend and adviser Roger Stone, whose prison sentence was commuted by Trump in July.
+Stone asserted that Biden, as a result, will have “a cloud over his presidency with half the people in the country believing that he was illegitimately elected.”

 Allies suggested that if Trump wants to launch a media empire in coming years, he has an incentive to prolong the drama.
 So, too, if he intends to keep the door open to a possible 2024 comeback — he would be only a year older then than Biden is now.

-Note: This story has been corrected to reflect that President Donald Trump commuted Roger Stone’s sentence, rather than pardoning Stone.